PaideiaDilemma/Tortillas/README.md

 One will signal bootup and the other one test completion.
 They don't need to do anything.
 You could name them `sc_tortillas_bootup` and `sc_tortillas_finished`.

 Call those syscalls in `userspace/tests/shell.c:main`. \
-The one for bootup should be called before the `do..while` loop and the one for test completion inside the loop, after `handle_command`.
+The one for bootup should be called just before `while(running)` and the one for test completion inside the loop, after `handleCommand`.

 See:
 - [`examples/base/sweb_patches/add_syscalls.diff`](examples/base/sweb_patches/add_syscalls.diff)